Coac/FantasticBits/README.md

 ## Road to Gold
 - *Use petrificus to prevent a snaffle to enter inside our goal* (Experimental : drop the ranking)
+- Don't use Accio when the snaffle is
+  - too close or too far from the wizard
+  - would be pulled away from goal to score